Skip to content

 Status Request

-Torch provides a Status Request Endpoint which can be called using the location from the extract Data Endpoint.
+Torch provides a Status Request Endpoint which can be called using the Content-Location returned from the extract Data Endpoint.

 sh